wdm0006/writing-tools-mcp/README.md

 *   "Identify any sentences using passive voice in my draft."
 (Provide text, calls `passive-voice-detection`)
 *   "What's the word count for this paragraph?"
 (Provide text, calls `word_count`)
 *   "Get the readability scores for each section of this document."
 (Provide markdown text, calls `readability-score` with `level="section"`)

+**AI Detection:**

+*   "Analyze this text for signs of AI generation using perplexity analysis."
+(Provide text, calls `perplexity-analysis`)
+*   "Check if this essay was written by AI using stylometric analysis."
+(Provide text, calls `stylometric-analysis`)
+*   "Compare the writing style of this text against human writing baselines."
+(Provide text, calls `stylometric-analysis`)
+*   "Is this text too uniform in sentence structure to be human-written?"
+(Provide text, calls both AI detection tools)

 ## Tool Reference